liv-daliberti/grail-simulation/README.md

 - Each participant is allowed at most one session per issue (gun control vs. minimum wage).
 Duplicate sessions for the same participant/issue pair are filtered out during cleaning.

-The script logs the number of rows kept per split, along with the per-issue distribution, and raises an error if any required GRPO columns are missing.
+The script logs the number of rows kept per split, along with the per-issue distribution, and raises an error if any required prompt columns are missing.
 When a validation split is requested, the builder assigns entire viewers (`urlid`/`session_id`) to a single split, so no person appears in both train and validation.